International Sponsored Places

 'By attending such a conference, I was able to follow up on the latest research, present my work to the very large scientific community and meet well known scientists.
 The interaction with the research community from around the world during this event was very beneficial to me.
 Also, I had an opportunity to establish collaborations with scientists that attended this conference and obtained feedback in my research.'

-Applications for these sponsored places closed on 1 April 2016.
+Applications for these sponsored places closes on 12 February 2018.